Car Dies While Driving But Restarts [I fixed after cleaning throttle body]

 3. A Bad Alternator Is Not Charging The Battery

-The purpose of an alternator is to keep your battery charged and supply power to the auxiliaries of the engine while the engine is running.
-If the alternator is bad, the battery will die, and the car will turn off while driving.
+The alternator keeps the battery charged up.
+It also gives power to the engine parts while the engine runs.
+If the alternator goes bad, the battery will die.
+Then the car will turn off while driving.

-If the voltage of a battery is less than 13.5V while the engine is running, it means that the alternator is either faulty or the serpentine belt is damaged.
+If the battery voltage is less than 13.5V when the engine runs, the alternator is bad or the serpentine belt is damaged.

 The symptoms of a bad alternator that is not charging the battery include:

-4. The alternator is flooded with oil.
-In that case, you should check the surroundings of the alternator, such as the filter and oil on the pumps.
+- The alternator is flooded with oil.
+In that case, you should check the surroundings of the alternator.

 4. Damaged Serpentine Belt

-A damaged serpentine belt can also cause your car to shut off while driving but start back up.
+A damaged serpentine belt can make your car shut off when driving but start again.

-The serpentine belt transfers the mechanical energy of the engine from the crankshaft to auxiliaries of the engine like the water pump, AC compressor, and alternator.
+The serpentine belt moves the engine’s power from the crankshaft to parts like the water pump, AC compressor, and alternator.

-If the serpentine belt is damaged, you will hear unusual noises clicking noises from the engine.
-Moreover, if the serpentine belt has slack, it will not be able to supply power efficiently from the engine to the alternator.
+If the serpentine belt is damaged, you’ll hear clicking noises from the engine.
+Also, if the serpentine belt is loose, it can’t efficiently move power from the engine to the alternator.

-Furthermore, the serpentine belt has both a tensioner and an idler pulley.
-There is a chance that the pulley of the serpentine belt does not turn smoothly and there is a play from side to side that can prevent the serpentine belt from stretching.
+The serpentine belt has a tensioner and an idler pulley.
+The pulley might not spin smoothly and have side-to-side play.
+This can stop the serpentine belt from stretching.

 Check out the below video to learn about the failure models of the serpentine belt.